Apple Buttered Paradise

 sagging down into green orchard grass

-lumpy loaded with solid ripe ready fruit,
+lumpy loaded with solid ripe ready fruit

-Watch pale yellow butterflies huddle down
+Watching pale yellow butterflies huddle down

 then spray up and out a geyser of light vibrant flight

-scattering and skipping above their sun-drenched forest,
+scattering and skipping above their sun-drenched forest

-A sea of windy winding rivers
+A green sea of windy winding rivers

 making sweet love with flighty buttered wings